Search

 It is an accepted fact that awareness of oral hygiene and causes of oral diseases is relatively low among Indian households, despite numerous measures taken both by the government and doctors to improve oral health.
 The National Oral Health programme has listed dental cavities, periodontal (gum) disease, oral cancer, oral infectious diseases, trauma from injuries and hereditary lesions as the most common oral diseases.
 Pointing out that the overall prevalence of periodontal diseases was high in India, the programme said that periodontal diseases, dental caries, malocclusion and oral cancer are the major dental problems affecting people in India.

 According to their data, about 60 to 90% of schoolchildren and 85 to 90% of adults have dental cavities, and it often leads to pain and discomfort.
 They also say that India records about 5.56 lakh oral cancer deaths.
 The estimated number of people living with cancer in the country is over 2.5 million, and more than 7 lakh new cancer patients register every year.
-Citing consumption of tobacco and alcohol as the major causal factors of oral cancer, the programme said the prevalence of oral cancer is higher in men, in older people, and among people of low education and low income.
-WHO says 1.35 lakh people are living with lip and oral cavity cancer during 2020, and the incidence rate is 9.8 per 1 lakh population.

-Connection between oral and overall health
+Connection between oral health and overall health

-In general, people fail to see the connection between the oral and overall health conditions.
-It is true that good dental and oral hygiene prevents bad breath, gum diseases, and tooth decay.
-But it doesn’t end there.
-To understand the significance of oral health, one needs to understand its connection to overall health.
-A healthy oral practice also helps one to ward off medical disorders.
-Dental professionals say that an unhealthy mouth, especially gum diseases, will increase the risk of serious health conditions like heart attack, stroke, diabetes, and preterm labour.
+Dental professionals say that an unhealthy mouth, especially gum diseases, will increase the risk of serious health conditions like heart attack, stroke, diabetes and preterm labour.
 Pointing out that the mouth is the window to the rest of the body, doctors say that experts can tell a lot about your general health just by visual examination or with a swab of saliva.
 Because it comes in handy while detecting the early signs and symptoms of systemic disease such as AIDS or diabetes.
 The Academy of General Dentistry explains that over 90% of all systemic diseases produce oral signs and symptoms.

 Conclusion